 The study is based on a census survey.
 Information was collected in two rounds of survey.
 The first round of the survey was a preliminary round where no structured questionnaire was used, and only informal conversation with the villagers was carried out.
-An ASHA (Accredited Social Health Activist) worker, a multipurpose health worker (an employee under the State Health Mission) and some active members of the village club, namely Chumandharam Young Star Club of Irengbam Awang Mamang Leikai, were contacted to get their assistance.
+An ASHA (Accredited Social of Irengbam Awang Mamang Leikai, were contacted to get their assistance.
 The preliminary survey was conducted in the month of July 2022.